 Arrested?
 Call . . . .

-If you are facing federal charges in Nevada, call Las Vegas criminal defense attorneys for a free consultation.
-They may be able to get your case reduced to a lesser offense or a full dismissal.
-And if you wish they can bring the matter to a jury and fight for a “not guilty” verdict.
+If you are facing federal charges in Nevada, call our Las Vegas Federal Crimes Lawyer.
+Our Las Vegas criminal defense attorneys may be able to get your case reduced to a lesser offense or a full dismissal.
+And if you wish we can bring the matter to a jury and fight for a “not guilty” verdict.